QuantEcon/lecture-python.myst/lectures/newton_method.md

 ## Overview

-The lecture describes application of Newton's method to calculate fixed points in one-dimentional and multi-dimentional settings.
+The lecture describes applications of Newton's method in one-dimentional and multi-dimentional settings.

 We consider an easy, one-dimensional fixed point problem where we know the solution first.